buzzqw/extto/README.md

 ### 📚 Comic Books — First Class
 Weekly packs, single issues, automatic monitoring.
 Downloads directly from GetComics via Mega.nz or torrent.
 No plugins, no workarounds.

-### 🏆 Smart Quality Upgrades
+### 🏆 Smart Quality Upgrades — Fully Configurable
 EXTTO scores every release (4K, HDR10, Dolby Vision, DTS-X, codec, source...) and automatically replaces your existing file when a better version is found.
-Set it once, forget it.
+Every weight — resolution, source, codec, audio, release group, DV/REAL/PROPER bonuses — is editable directly from the **Web UI** without touching any config file.
+No YAML, no restart.

 ### 🎛️ Modern Web UI — Accordion, Tabs & Live Dirty Tracking
 The settings page is organized in collapsible accordion sections (state saved in localStorage) with a dedicated **Integrations tab** for Trakt and Jellyfin.
 A red dot appears on any tab with unsaved changes so you never lose edits by accident.